 When I had everything in place, I previewed the video a few times to make sure it was playing exactly how I wanted.
 When I was happy with it, I could then publish it and copy the link to share it with my team for feedback.
 Remember – if you don’t publish it, nobody will be able to see it but you.
 In the sharing option, you have the option to share, embed, SCORM or LTI launch URL.
 If you want to know the code for embedding a video responsively on WordPress, check out our blog here.

-If you’d like to learn more about how Near-Life is a great tool for creating interactive Vyond videos, you can book a demo to speak with one of our team.
+Click here to learn more about how Vyond and Near-Life work well together, or book a demo to speak with one of our team.